metagentools/MetaCoAG/README.md

   --p_inter P_INTER     maximum probability of an edge matching to create a
                         new bin. [default: 0.01] --d_limit D_LIMIT     distance limit for contig matching. [default: 20]
-  --depth DEPTH         depth to consider for label propagation. [default: 10] --mg_threshold MG_THRESHOLD
+  --depth DEPTH         depth to consider for label propagation. [default: 5] --mg_threshold MG_THRESHOLD
                         length threshold to consider marker genes. [default:
                         0.5]
-  --delimiter DELIMITER
+  --bin_mg_threshold BIN_MG_THRESHOLD
+                        minimum fraction of marker genes that should be present in a bin. [default: 0.2] --delimiter DELIMITER
                         delimiter for output results.
 Supports a comma (,), a semicolon (;), a tab ($'\t'), a space (" ") and a pipe